Skip to content

 --execute

-Failure summaries now usually include an open: <evidence>/<driver>.log hint.
+Failure summaries now usually include an open: <run-record-path>/<driver>.log hint.
 Start there first (terragrunt.log, ansible.log, or packer.log depending on the failing step).

-1. Verify state and evidence
+1. Verify state and run records

 ls -la $HOME/.hybridops/envs/shared/state/modules